When outputting variables, it also supports using filters to perform primary data filtering, format is:

 {{ "hello"|length_is:5 }}

-Tags can convert a variable's value to an integer or a floating-point number.
+integer/floatLabels can convert the value of a variable into an integer or a floating-point number.
 For example:

 {{ "foobar"|integer }}